augustocristian/retorch-llm-rp/README.md

 # Replication package for *'Exploratory study of the usefulness of LLMs in System testing'*

-This repository contains the replication package of the paper *TO-DO* published at [TO-DO]
+This repository contains the replication package of the paper *Exploratory study of the usefulness of LLMs in System testing* published at [TO-DO]

-The replication package comprises the test scripts used to generate the test scenarios and system test code as well as the different inputs required: the system test cases provided as example, the test scenario used as input and the test scenario used as example.
-The replication package also provides the different outputs of our exploratory study in the docs folder, the original raw data is available in the [ZENODO](TO-DO) repository
+The replication package comprises the test scripts used to generate the test scenarios and system test code as well as the different inputs required: the user requirements, the system test cases provided as example, the test scenarios used as input and the scenario used as example.
+The replication package also provides the different outputs of our exploratory study in the `\docs` folder, the original raw data is available in the [ZENODO](TO-DO) repository

 ## Replication package structure and naming conventions: